JetBrains/intellij-sdk-docs/topics/ui/controls/inline_help_text.md

 * Avoid text highlighting.
 Usually, the help text is short and no bold or italics is needed.
 ![](inline_text_no_styling.png)

-* Use formatting for code, console commands or parameters.
+* Use formatting for code, console commands, or parameters.
 Use HTML tags.
 Enclosing text in `<html></html>` tags is not needed.
 ![](inline_text_parameter_styling.png)

 Avoid using brackets.